 Russia Threat Assessment: Psychological Profile of Vladimir Putin

 The Political Personality of Russian Federation President Vladimir Putin.
-Working Paper No. 1.1, Unit for the Study of Personality in Politics, January 2017.
+Working paper, Unit for the Study of Personality in Politics, January 2017.
 Abstract and link for full-text (36 pages; PDF) download at Digital Commons: http://digitalcommons.csbsju.edu/psychology_pubs/104/

 The Personality Profile of Russian President